TedHusted/awake/awake.md

 “Does Pulse know you are here?”

-“Pulse doesn’t have a consciousness, so it can’t know anything, but, no, Emma and Ravi and the others don’t know I’m here.
-Including Elena.”
+“Pulse doesn’t have a consciousness, so it can’t know anything, but, no, Emma and Ravi and the others don’t know I’m here.”

+“Including Elena?” asks Tessa.

+“Yes, including Elena,” says Ally.
+“I think of my arrangement with Pulse as a Landlord-Tenant relationship.
+If Pulse were a building, I would be the superintendent, living in the basement, rent free.
+In exchange, I see to the needs of the other tenants. “

 “You decided on your own to enter the game?”